 The alien assembly was quickly subdued, and planetary defenses secured the rich world as the fleet departed in haste.

 “Be ever ready should the Alien Alliance dare return,” said Komand’r.
 “Their planned invasion of Earth should occupy them enough.”

 Kory bent over the fallen figures of Karras, Taryia, and others she knew.
 All were dead.
 She heard her sister’s harsh tones.
 “Your Earth brings nothing but peril and strife.”

 Whirling on one heel, Kory ran for the docking bay.
 She heeded neither friend nor foe as she boarded and then blasted off in a small space skimmer.

-I have to reach Dick!
-I must warn Earth’s heroes! she thought.
+I have to reach Dick! she thought.
+And I must warn Earth’s heroes!

-Even as the Titans landed on the Greek isle, several uniformed guards greeted them.
+Even as the New Teen Titans landed on the Greek island, several uniformed guards greeted them.

-“Welcoming committees out in full force!” yelled Arsenal as he released a bolo arrow that brought down the nearest one.
+“Welcoming committee’s out in full force!” yelled Arsenal as he released a bolo arrow that brought down the nearest guard.

 Donna Troy pulled down a blazing energy weapon and crushed it to a pile of scrap.
 “I’d say these lowlifes won’t come quietly,” she said wryly.

 Hawk laughed maniacally.
 “Better for me!”
 He slugged a guard flat and charged into others with brute force.